The Camera Angle and Photography

 Along with camera angles, think of what's also in the frame:

-So basically if you are able to; lie down, climb up, get inside, go underneath, get on top, run alongside, dive in, look through, get behind and shove your camera anywhere (within reason) to get that shot that is just a little different.
+So basically if you are able to, why not lie down, climb up, get inside, go underneath people or objects.
+Get on top, run alongside, dive in, look through, get behind and shove your camera anywhere (within reason).
+Just try to get that shot that is maybe a little bit different.